New variants of Perfect Non-crossing Matchings: Points in convex position

-\subsection{\MinMin1{} and \MaxMax1{} matchings in convex position}
+\subsection{\MinMin{} and \MaxMax{} matchings in convex position}

+We make use of the following two algorithms.
 Given two convex polygons $P$ and $Q$, Toussaint's algorithm~\cite{toussaint1984} finds in $O(|P|+|Q|)$ time the vertices that realize the minimum distance between $P$ and $Q$.
 Analogously, Edelsbrunner's algorithm~\cite{edelsbrunner1985} finds in $O(|P|+|Q|)$ time the vertices that realize the maximum distance between $P$ and $Q$.